Public Access Computer Use

 Computers at the Columbia Public Library designated for word processing are also available.
 You may use these computers for up to two hours a day during the week and up to one hour a day on the weekends.

-The Internet computers will monitor your time and automatically shut down when your time limit is reached and five minutes before the library closes.
+The internet computers will monitor your time and automatically shut down when your time limit is reached and ten minutes before the library closes.
 Your time is not counted per computer, but accrues with the use of any and all computer stations.
 You may not gain additional time by using another person’s card.

 We also provide 30-minute computers at each library for those who only need a computer for a short while.
 If you use one of these computers for 30 minutes, and you still need additional computer time, you MUST move to a regular one-hour computer to use the rest of your daily computer time.
 You will no longer be able to log onto any 30-minute computer once you have already used a half hour of computer time that day.